 5. Liver Damage

-There’s scientific evidence that the prolonged use of particular fat burners containing usnic acid, Green Tea, and Guggul tree extracts can lead to severe hepatotoxicity that may result in acute liver failure requiring emergent transplantation, even death .
+Research from NIH shows that long-term use of fat burners with usnic acid, Green Tea, and Guggul tree extracts can cause severe liver toxicity, potentially leading to acute liver failure, transplant needs, or even death .

 How to Get Rid of Fat Burner Side Effects and Lose Weight Safely

-In short, follow a healthy lifestyle instead of seeking shortcuts to fat loss.
+In essence, adopting a healthy lifestyle is preferable to seeking quick fixes for fat loss.

 For instance, increasing your water intake can keep dehydration, headache, constipation, cognitive issues, and other common side effects that accompany dehydration at bay.